 JA: When you’re not cooking for others, what do you like to make for yourself?

 I use all sustainable ingredients.
 I live and die by an app called Seafood Watch; it’s part of the Monterey Bay Aquarium.
-At the fish counter they must tell you where it came from and whether it’s fresh or wild.
-You can plug that info into your app, and it will tell you if its been treated fairly or is sustainable.
+At the fish counter, they must tell you where it came from and whether it’s fresh or wild.
+You can plug that info into your app, and it will tell you if it has been treated fairly or is sustainable.
 We like to know about our food and where it came from.
-Most of our food that I work with comes locally.
+Most of the food that I work with comes locally.

 JA: What ingredients do you like to cook with as the weather heats up?
 Is there anything local to Arizona you can recommend that’s good for our oral health?